notoriousz/iBank/README.md

 ## Intro

-I build a basic REST API based on a bank account to a Civil Person.
+A basic REST API based in a bank account to a Civil Person.

 ## Engineering Stack